flavien-perier/dockerfile-sandbox-dev/README.md

 Contains development environments for:

-- node.js
-- java
-- python
-- c
+- Rust
+- Java (with GraalVM and Maven)
-- c++
+- Python
-- rust
+- NodeJs

 ## Env variables